In Asia, a rising number of companies are sending employees on short-term secondments to fill skills gaps and save on relocation costs.

 Airbnb – friend or competitor?

-While some serviced apartment operators regard Airbnb as a competitor, others are increasingly looking to Airbnb to drive bookings.
+While some serviced apartment operators regard Airbnb as a competitor, others are increasingly looking to shared accommodation providers to drive bookings.
 BridgeStreet Global Hospitality Group, for instance, plan to make its serviced apartments available through Airbnb’s recently launched corporate travel portal, Airbnb for Business.

-Singapore’s Ascott, CapitaLand’s serviced residence business unit, wants to have 2,000 units under its new Tujia Somerset brand of serviced residences in China by the end of the year.
+Singapore’s Ascott, CapitaLand’s serviced residence business unit, had more than 2,000 units under its recently launched Tujia Somerset brand of serviced residences in China at the end of 2016.
 Tujia Somerset is the product of Ascott’s joint venture company with Tujia.com, China’s largest online apartment sharing platform equivalent to Airbnb.

 “Branded operators are tapping the Airbnb platforms to widen their distribution network,” says Kousloglou.